ryujinx-mirror/ryujinx-games-list/README.md

 ## Folder structure

 A folder is the same name as a tested game.
-It's named like that `new-amazing-ryu-games-supported`, no number, no extra chars, just text with spaces replaced with `-`.
+It's named like that `new-amazing-ryu-game-supported`, no number, no extra chars, just text with spaces replaced with `-`.
 For now, there are three files in this folder:

 * **boxart.png**